MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/connect-aksedgearc.md

 ## Description

-Connects the AksEdge cluster running to Azure Arc for Kubernetes.
+Connects the AKS Edge Essentials cluster running to Azure Arc for Kubernetes.
 Running this command requires an up-to-date version of the Az.ConnectedKubernetes and Az.Accounts modules and an up-to-date helm version in the binary path.

 ## Examples